satoshi-yoshiji/satoshi-yoshiji.github.io/_pages/about.md

 ---
 permalink: /
-title: "Using human genetics and multi-omics for drug target discovery and improving clinical care"
+title: "Using human genetics and multi-omics to identify drug targets and improve clinical care"
 author_profile: true
 redirect_from:
   - /about/